electronicarts/pbmpm/README.md

 ## Building

 PB-MPM is based on WebGPU.
-Currently, this means Firefox will not work on desktop browsers.
+Currently, this means that among desktop browsers, **Firefox will not work**.
 Some mobile hardware can run WebGPU but this app is not properly mobile-aware so the experience will not be good.

 1. [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/).
 If you are on *MacOS*: Please follow [these instructions](https://jekyllrb.com/docs/installation/macos/).